BerkeleyHCI/PolymorphicBlocks/getting_started_hierarchy_layout.md

 You may need to swap components to get the right ordering.

 ![pcb_switcharray_ordered.png](docs/kicad/pcb_switcharray_ordered.png)

+> You may also use external plugins to arrange the footprints.

 Then, lay out a single switch cell, including the switch, diode, LED, LED capacitor, and traces.
 Here is an example layout: